Lessons in Hebrews

 Chapter 10

-Jesus Christ entered into the world to take away the law of the burnt offerings and sacrifices and establish the second more perfect offering, one sacrifice for sins for ever, the blood of Christ.
+Jesus Christ entered into the world to take away the law of the burnt offerings and sacrifices and establish the predestinated more perfect offering, one sacrifice for sins for ever, the blood of Jesus Christ.

 Chapter 11